hasselmonians/RatCatcher/README.md

 A general utility for parsing data and passing to analysis scripts.

 ## How do I install it?
 The best way is to clone the repository, or to download and unzip.
+Then, just add it to your MATLAB path.

 ## How do I use it?
 In its simplest form, `RatCatcher` is a simple class that contains all the relevant information to find data on the cluster and produce batch files.